leulyk/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This folder contains solutions for the thirds project on arrays, pointers and strings.
+# This is the third project on functions and nested loops project in C.